 Giveaway – Win a Guardian Orb for your pet

 Guardian Orb is giving away one Guardian Orb and base unit to a reader of That Mutt.
 (Works with any smartphone, tablet or desktop.)
 Winner can choose between the “Guardian Home” base unit or the “Guardian Go” unit for travel and adventure. ($178 value.)
+Update: The giveaway has ended.
+Congrats to Desiree H.

 Leave a comment below to let me know where you’d use your Guardian Orb.
 At home?
 For camping?